I remember the first time someone asked for my help overcoming their fear of hospitals.

 We were standing outside the front entrance to the hospital, and my friend was in obvious distress.
-He told me he was fighting nausea and a panic attack just thinking about walking inside the hospital.
+He told me he was fighting nausea and panic just thinking about walking inside the hospital.
 My friend’s extreme fear of hospitals is called Nosocomephobia.

 Let me show you what I mean.

-Although I do not fear hospitals, I do suffer from acrophobia, a fear of heights.
+Although I do not fear hospitals, I suffer from acrophobia, a fear of heights.
 According to the research, it is the third most common phobia, with almost 5% suffering from this phobia.

 A few years ago, we traveled to Chicago for a much-needed vacation.
 My wife planned the trip and had a list of forty must-see attractions.
 So naturally, we decided to see them all.